pop-ecx/sigma_picker.nvim/README.md

 > This is picker v2.
 It uses sigma-cli now.
 If you'd want to access v1 that used sigmac go to picker1 branch

-pick and convert to specific backends for sigma rules while inside neovim
+Pick and convert to specific backends for sigma rules while inside neovim

 I hate 2 things; excessive typing and Real Madrid :joy: